-Dr Cassandra Yuill is a medical anthropologist, specialising in maternal health and maternity services in the United Kingdom.
-Her interests cover a range of reproductive health topics, with particular focus on decision-making about maternity care, informed choice and embodiment.
-She has conducted research on adolescent nutrition and physical activity, parent-infant sleep, place of birth and midwifery-led care, and is currently undertaking research on induction of labour with the CHOICE study.
+Dr Cassandra Yuill is a medical anthropologist, interested in decision-making about care, informed choice and entanglements of policy and health in practice.
+Her work focuses on maternal health and maternity services, particularly in the United Kingdom, and she has conducted ethnographic research on adolescent nutrition and physical activity, parent-infant sleep and place of birth.
+Dr Yuill is currently undertaking research on induction of labour and midwifery units.

 - PhD, City, University of London, United Kingdom, 2016 – 2019